It’s common for kids to buy life insurance for their parents.

-- Money needed to take over their home or other real estate
+- Money is needed to take over their home or other property.

-At the end of the day, you may or may not need to buy a life insurance plan on your parents or grandparents.
+You may or may not need to buy a life insurance plan for your parents or grandparents.
 It just depends on your family’s situation.

 You’re buying life insurance for your parents because their death would result in a financial loss of some kind.

 How much will it cost to [ insert your objective here ]?

 Your answer will tell you how much coverage you may need.